-The Sessom Creek sediment stabilization project (Item 7) is the only project with potential to impact cultural deposits.
-However, Phases 1 and 2 of this project have been surveyed for cultural resources under Texas Antiquities Permit 8867 (Miller and Korfmacher 2019).
+The Sessom Creek sediment stabilization project (Attachment 1: Item 7) is the only project with potential to impact cultural deposits.
+However, Phase 2 components of this project have been surveyed for cultural resources under Texas Antiquities Permit 8867 (Miller and Korfmacher 2019).
 No further historic or archeological resources work is recommended, and the THC has reviewed and concurred with the report.

-The floating plant removal (Item 3), invasive fauna removal (Item 4), recreation management (Item 6), and household hazardous waste programs will not likely result in impacts to any cultural resources.
+The floating plant removal (Attachment 1: Item 3), invasive fauna removal (Attachment 1: Item 4), recreation management (Attachment 1: Item 6), and household hazardous waste programs will not likely result in impacts to any cultural resources.